KnicheNoir/KnicheNoir-Deluxe/conversation_history_technical.md

     Home is backgrounded by a liquidic lava lamp vortex of volatile light, that gives the illusion of a vacuum, rigging at the environment, distorting it's shape like playhouse mirrors.
 A budding singularity.
     All of this is to deter user from frivolous and prolonged used of the Solve feature as it is purposely resource intense especially for queries that don't command much time once webcrawling  and token shuffling have become stretched thin.
 Users should be warned when beginning a Solve session that this may show your phone down for to intense and heavy resource handling.
 So this is the full atmospheric landscape save the background sounds and music when optioned.
 Background music is guiding intent based subliminal message encoding.
 User may select genre and swipe through random creations they can save like and download.
 Background sounds are to be created in app by the app generator using solfeggio tones schuman range resonances, always binaural, modeled after the session temperature by using intelligent frequency logic.
 AI may help with this if available under these constraints.
 When background sounds are active, cymatics find 4D visual representation in a dedicated showcasing part of the logical layout.
 It could be volcanic hypnotics, fish School travel you can become part of...
 As Above could be great lightening patterns or solar flares or northern light displays, or star twinkle shenanigans, or the aerial Olympics of angels in flight which you can join (these can also be chosen as screen saver effects)
     When Solve is active, all background is bass.
 Big band, orchestral, computer, competition bass, and war drums.
 Accompaniments can only be drums, cantillations, human voices choir and and ohs, Indian crooning and wailing, beatboxing, breath sounds, all signed at trance induction and subliminal encoding.
 Underwater the drums continue with whale and dolphin speech as accent marks.
 Always, the beats sync with a heartbeat.
 As the research comes to a close the drums intensity as do the colors and heartache.
 When the research has peaked, the effects wane eventually selling into a dull glowing simmer with a show audible pulse.
 This is the descriptive blueprint of the ui I want for my social media environment of 1.
 So Below may render it's sub menus at the bottom half of the screen As Above at the top.
 This may help with mapping understanding the screens divisions of labor.
 Note this in conversation history verbatim, mapping out a lot of every detail of design and functionality I just named with check marks we can make as the item is added and functioning.
 This is what I was saving ask that extra room and resource for.
 Here's is where it should be most intelligently utilized.
 Interaction is initiated by a touch which is when the app should allow the interface to idle in a looping mode until user stops touching the screen for three seconds.
-    Imagine blocks of random screen animation rules that have looping effects to sustain the app until his next interface which replaces the last block during the screen transition effect window.
+    Imagine blocks of random screen animation rules that have a looping effects to sustain the app until his next interface which replaces the last block during the screen transition effect window.
 Call signs that are more resource gravy like Home won't be bigger down by ui rendering logic thanks to Ahead of Time rendering with redundant blocks in case of a hung ui condition or a race condition preventative protocol.

     °analyze the Voynich manuscript folio 78r based on the current mapping, focusing on the ELS patterns and their potential numerical significance.